 Do not use your teeth to crack nuts, bite your nails, open packages, or remove bottle tops.
 Otherwise, you run the risk of chipping, breaking or eroding your teeth from pressure.

 Wear a mouth guard, face cage, or a helmet when playing sports or trying a dangerous activity.
 If for whatever reason your tooth gets knocked out, rinse it and place it back in its socket if possible, or hold it inside your mouth.
 If it is not possible to place the tooth back in its socket, store it in milk until you get to the dentist.
 You can make a same-day emergency appointment here.

 It is recommended that you visit your dentist at least 2 times a year for a cleaning, and more frequently if you have an illness such as gum disease or extensive tooth decay.
 If you are experiencing toothache or bleeding gums make an appointment as soon as possible, your dentist can help manage and treat the symptoms and cause.

 If you experience tooth pain, or need an affordable teeth cleaning or any other dental service make your appointment to see us right away.
 We offer convenient hours at 60+ dental office locations.
-Jefferson Dental accepts Medicaid and government plans, most PPO insurance plans, and offers patients with no insurance deep discounts on treatment through our Sonrisa Dental Discount Plan.
+Jefferson Dental accepts Medicaid and government plans, most PPO insurance plans, and offers patients with no insurance deep discounts on treatment through our Sonrisa Dental Savings Plan.